ryouchinsa/Rectlabel-support/README.md

 # Key features
 - Create a label dialog from JSON settings
-- Layer order for overlapped rectangles
+- Layer order for overlapped boxes
 - Zoom in on a point
-- Quick zoom to existing rectangles
+- Quick zoom to existing boxes
-- Draw a rectangle including outside the image
+- Draw a box including outside the image
+- Smart guides for creating and transforming boxes

 # ScreenShots
 [![N|Solid](https://static.rectlabel.com/waysify_app/img/json_web.jpg)](https://rectlabel.com/)